Frau Holle: Origins and attestations

-The 9th century Canon Episcopi censures women who claim to have ridden with a "crowd of demons".
+The 9th-century Canon Episcopi censures women who claim to have ridden with a "crowd of demons".
 Burchard's later recension of the same text expands on this in a section titled "De arte magica":

-Have you believed there is some female, whom the stupid vulgar call Holda [in some manuscripts strigam Holdam, the witch Holda], who is able to do a certain thing, such that those deceived by the devil affirm themselves by necessity and by command to be required to do, that is, with a crowd of demons transformed into the likeness of women, on fixed nights to be required to ride upon certain beasts, and to themselves be numbered in their company?
+Have you believed there is some female, whom the stupid vulgar call Holda [in manuscript Cod.
+Vat.
+4772, strigam Holdam, the witch Holda], who is able to do a certain thing, such that those deceived by the devil affirm themselves by necessity and by command to be required to do, that is, with a crowd of demons transformed into the likeness of women, on fixed nights to be required to ride upon certain beasts, and to themselves be numbered in their company?
 If you have performed participation in this unbelief, you are required to do penance for one year on designated fast-days.
+Based on critical editions and manuscripts listed on p.
+440.

 Later canonical and church documents make her synonymous with Diana, Herodias, Bertha, Richella, and Abundia.
-Ginzburg (1990) has identified similar beliefs existing throughout Europe for over 1,000 years, whereby men and women were thought to leave their bodies in spirit and follow a goddess variously called Holda, Diana, Herodias, Signora Oriente, Richella, Arada, and Perchta.
+Ginzburg has identified similar beliefs existing throughout Europe for over 1,000 years, whereby men and women were thought to leave their bodies in spirit and follow a goddess variously called Holda, Diana, Herodias, Signora Oriente, Richella, Arada, and Perchta.
 He also identifies strong morphological similarities with the earlier goddesses Hecate / Artemis, Artio, the Matres of Engyon, the Matronae, and Epona, as well as figures from fairy-tales, such as Cinderella.

-A 16th century fable recorded by Erasmus Alberus speaks of "an army of women" with sickles in hand sent by Frau Hulda.
+A 16th-century fable recorded by Erasmus Alberus speaks of "an army of women" with sickles in hand sent by Frau Hulda.
 Thomas Reinesius in the 17th century speaks of Werra of the Voigtland and her "crowd of maenads."

 Frau Holle figures in some pre-Christian Alpine traditions that have survived to modern times.
 During the Christmas period in the alpine regions of Germany, Austria and northern Switzerland, wild masked processions are still held in a number of towns, impersonating Holda, Perchta, or related beings, and the wild hunt.
 Vivid visual descriptions of her may allude to a popular costumed portrayal, perhaps as part of a seasonal festival or holiday drama.